Vaccine: DIVA vaccines

-DIVA (Differentiation of Infected from Vaccinated Animals), also known as SIVA (Segregation of Infected from Vaccinated Animals) vaccines, make it possible to differentiate between infected and vaccinated animals.
-DIVA vaccines carry at least one epitope less than the equivalent wild microorganism.
+A common issue with animal vaccination is that it interferes with immunological tests as both infection and vaccination can result in antibodies against an antigen being made.
+To solve this issue, special marker vaccines are created using pathogen strains carrying at least one epitope less than the equivalent wild microorganism.
 An accompanying diagnostic test that detects the antibody against that epitope assists in identifying whether the animal has been vaccinated or not.
+They are also called "DIVA vaccines".

-The first DIVA vaccines (formerly termed marker vaccines and since 1999 coined as DIVA vaccines) and companion diagnostic tests were developed by J. T. van Oirschot and colleagues at the Central Veterinary Institute in Lelystad, The Netherlands.
+The first marker vaccines and companion diagnostic tests were developed by J. T. van Oirschot and colleagues at the Central Veterinary Institute in Lelystad, The Netherlands.
 They found that some existing vaccines against pseudorabies (also termed Aujeszky's disease) had deletions in their viral genome (among which was the gE gene).
 Monoclonal antibodies were produced against that deletion and selected to develop an ELISA that demonstrated antibodies against gE.
 In addition, novel genetically engineered gE-negative vaccines were constructed.
 Along the same lines, DIVA vaccines and companion diagnostic tests against bovine herpesvirus 1 infections have been developed.

 The DIVA strategy has been applied in various countries to successfully eradicate pseudorabies virus from those countries.
 Swine populations were intensively vaccinated and monitored by the companion diagnostic test and, subsequently, the infected pigs were removed from the population.
-Bovine herpesvirus 1 DIVA vaccines are also widely used in practice.
-Considerable efforts are ongoing to apply the DIVA principle to a wide range of infectious diseases, such as classical swine fever, avian influenza, Actinobacillus pleuropneumonia and Salmonella infections in pigs.
+Bovine herpesvirus 1 DIVA vaccines are widely used in European BoHV-1 control and eradication programmes.